- Latin America

 How did you like the course?

 I liked the Online TEFL course because it was really easy to work at your own pace.
-The instructor was quite knowledgable and answered my questions very quickly.
+The instructor was quite knowledgeable and answered my questions very quickly.

 How has your TEFL training helped you in your current teaching position?